Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 We went to the Sportsman and, remarkably, we got in.

-The Sportsman was a strange venue a ‘pub’ that wanted to be and felt more like a ‘club’?
-Popular, a regular live music venue.
+The Sportsman was an interesting venue, a pub, with restricted pub licensing hours, that wanted to be, and therefore felt more like, a club?
+A really popular venue, a regular live music venue.
 Not a kids pub but not too old either?
-It was a survivor a venue that regularly reinvented itself, with many, many transformations and name changes over a couple of decades.
+It was a survivor venue that regularly reinvented itself, with many, many transformations and name changes over several decades.

-For many years there was a replica (formula Ford), race car chassis bolted, upside-down, to the ceiling, just prior to the entrance staircase.
+For many years there was a replica (Formula Ford), race car chassis bolted, upside-down, to the ceiling, in the entrance way.
 The first thing you would see when you entered from the street was this upside-down race car.
-A unique novelty feature that attracted much attention.
+A unique novelty feature that attracted a great deal of attention.

 The idea became a magnet for ‘macho’ customers to try to sit in the upside down car.
 To successfully achieve this feat involved considerable strength, to hoist yourself up then toss over, mid air, and position yourself in the drivers seat, holding the steering wheel.
 Yeah fucking good luck with that?